 CA Single Subject Teaching Credential (K-12, Physical Education)

-Coach Cook is currently in his 13th year at HFS.
-In 2011, he became a Certified Athletic Administrator (national certification).
+Coach Buzz is currently in his 16th year at HFS.
+In 2011, he became a CAA, Certified Athletic Administrator (national certification).
+Since 2006 he has served on the CYO Athletic Advisory Board.
+His biggest thrill is watching the kids succeed on the field or court and continuing that success as they move on to high school.
 During his tenure, Holy Family has had teams in flag football, boys basketball, boys volleyball and girls volleyball advance to the CYO Final Four; all firsts for Holy Family athletics.
-Coach Cook also works for the Catholic Youth Organization (CYO) and serves as a regional representative for the northern region (43 schools).
+Coach Buzz also works for the Catholic Youth Organization (CYO) and serves as a regional representative for the northern region (43 schools).
 Additionally, in 2010, Coach Cook was named the HS coach of the year by the LA Times for the Burbank/Glendale areas while serving as head coach for varsity baseball at Flintridge Preparatory School in La Canada from 2001-2012.

 Having attended Holy Family School, Mayfield Senior School and Loyola Marymount University, I am a lifelong supporter of Catholic education.
 After earning my BA in Studio Art, I worked as a graphic designer and a mural painter.
 From 2003-2011, I taught computers and visual art at Good Shepherd School in Beverly Hills.
 During this time, I returned to LMU to earn my credential and Masters in Secondary Education.